 The place of departure is always the respective place of employment (Eichstätt or Ingolstadt).

-The minimum duration is 2 working days.
+The minimum duration of the stay is two working days.

 Please apply for your mobility programs at KU Mobility Online